EF Database First with ASP.NET MVC: Generating Views

 Display enrollment views

 Your database includes a one-to-many relationship between the Student and Enrollment tables, and a one-to-many relationship between the Course and Enrollment tables.
 The views for Enrollment correctly handle these relationships.
-Right-click Views/Enrollment/Create.cshtml and select View in Browser.
+Right-click Views/Enrollments/Create.cshtml and select View in Browser.
 The view displays a form for creating a new enrollment record.
 In particular, notice that the form contains two drop-down lists that are populated with values from the related tables.

 Furthermore, validation of the provided values is automatically applied based on the data type of the field.
 Grade requires a number, so an error message is displayed if you try to provide an incompatible value.